awsdocs/aws-sam-developer-guide/doc_source/install-docker.md

 1. Configure your shared drives

    The AWS SAM CLI requires that the project directory, or any parent directory, is listed in a shared drive\.
-For how to share drives on macOS, see [File sharing](https://docs.docker.com/desktop/troubleshoot/topics/#volume-mounting-requires-file-sharing-for-any-project-directories-outside-of-home) on the Docker Docs website\.
+This may require file sharing\.
+For more information, see the [ Volume mounting requires file sharing](https://docs.docker.com/desktop/troubleshoot/topics/#volume-mounting-requires-file-sharing-for-any-project-directories-outside-of-home) troubleshooting topic at *Docker docs*\.

 1. Verify the installation